texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 After `"Hello World"` there is `<< endl`, which tells the program to end the line of text.
 If you don't do this, there is no guarantee that your text will show up on the screen, and it will not be followed by a **newline** which literally tells the terminal to go to a new line.
 This is kind of like hitting `enter` at the end of a line when you're typing text.

-We put quotation marks around the words we want to display (this is called a <b>string</b>).
+We put quotation marks around the words we want to display (this is called a **string**).
 In cpp, every line of code (ones without braces) ends in a semi-colon.

 So, you are telling the computer to send `"Hello World!"` as a string to `cout` to be displayed on the screen.